Azure/azure-quickstart-templates/201-api-management-create-with-internal-vnet-application-gateway/README.md

+#Create API Management in Internal VNet with App Gateway

 This template shows an example of how to deploy an Azure API Management service protect by Azure Application Gateway Web Application Firewall.
 This also demonstrates how to configure integration with Application Insights and Azure Monitor Log Analytics.
 Because the concept being demonstrated in this template requires VNet integration, only Developer or Premium tier Azure API Management tiers can be selected.